LalithaEvani/Madhumeha/README.md

 The website helps people in understanding everything about diabetes and helps them in taking care of themselves and guiding them to prevent or fight against this chronic disorder.

 I basically covers doctor list pertaining to Tirupati only and can be extended if included as a real time application

+The application is built using HTML and CSS.
+It is a responsive layout.